 When we do too much for others and forget about ourselves and then get nothing in return or learn that the person we were doing it for didn’t care, we can feel resentful.
 Resentment is an emotion that is killing you slowly.
 Read more about it in How to Let Go of Resentment.

 Another challenge is dealing with manipulative or toxic people.
 Moreover, sometimes we may not understand at once that the person torturing us is just a manipulator.
 Like I said in How to Deal with Manipulative and Toxic People and Reduce Stress, don’t set yourself on fire to keep manipulative people warm.
 The only way to teach manipulative and toxic people socially acceptable behavior is setting boundaries and applying certain punishment after they cross them.

-Affirmations for pursuing dreams
+Positive affirmations for women for pursuing dreams

 - My life will never be guided by my fears.

 - I won’t let fear and anxiety make me give up my dreams.

 - I will pursue my dreams.
 I will be persistent.
 I won’t give up until I achieve what I want.